reuk/wayverb/docs_source/ray_tracer.md

 envelopes.
 The output signal is found by bandpass filtering each of these signals, and then mixing them down.

+The filter bank should have perfect reconstruction characteristics: a signal passed through all filters in parallel and then summed should have the same frequency response as the original signal.
+In the case where all the materials in a scene have the same coefficients in all bands, the input to each filter would be identical.
+Then, the expected output would be this same as the input to any band (though band-passed between the lower cutoff of the lowest band and the upper cutoff of the highest band).
+Perfect-reconstruction filters maintain the correct behaviour in this (unusual) case.
+It is especially important that the bandpass filters are zero-phase, so that Dirac events in all bands are in-phase, without group delay, after filtering.
+Finally, the filters should have slow roll-off and no resonance, so that if adjacent bands have very mismatched levels, there are no obvious filtering artefacts.

+An efficient filtering method is to use a bank of infinite-impulse-response filters.
+These filters are fast, and have low memory requirements.
+They can also be made zero-phase when filtering is offline, by running the filter forwards then backwards over the input signal (though this causes filter roll-off to become twice as steep).
+This was the initial method used in
+Wayverb: the filter bank was constructed from second-order Linkwitz-Riley bandpass filters.
+This method had two main drawbacks: the roll-off is limited to 12 dB/octave [@linkwitz_active_1976], which may cause an obvious "brick wall" effect in the final output; and the forward-backward filtering method requires computing the initial filter conditions in order to maintain perfect-reconstruction, which is non-trivial to implement [@gustafsson_determining_1994].

+A better method, which allows for shallower filter roll-offs while retaining perfect-reconstruction capabilities is to filter each band directly in the frequency domain.
 The filtering of each signal is accomplished by computing the signal's frequency-domain representation, attenuating bins outside the passband, and then transforming the altered spectrum back to the time domain.
 To ensure perfect reconstruction, and to avoid artificial-sounding discontinuities in the spectrum, the filter shape suggested in [@antoni_orthogonal-like_2010] is used.
 This paper suggests equations which describe the band-edge magnitudes:

 (@)
 $$